Brent edges above $106 on China growth, oil demand figures

 Brent was trading below $106 a barrel prior to the release of China's economic data but quickly jumped higher.

-Brent climbed 8 cents to $106.10 by 0535 GMT, after hitting an intraday low of $104.39 a barrel on Tuesday, the lowest in more than three months.
-The August contract expires on Wednesday.
+Brent climbed 7 cents to $106.09 by 0410 GMT, after hitting an intraday low of $104.39 a barrel on Tuesday, the lowest in more than three months.
+The August contract expires today.

 The better-than-expected economic data from China is likely have a positive impact on oil prices for at least the next 24 hours, Le Brun added.